ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ## Requirements

-- A [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) **ready to be installed/re-installed** in your OVHcloud account that is compatible with ESXi, whatever the version is.
+- A [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) **ready to be installed/reinstalled** in your OVHcloud account that is compatible with ESXi
-- Access to the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) and/or the [OVHcloud API](https://api.ovh.com/).
+- Access to the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) and/or the [OVHcloud API](https://api.ovh.com/)

 > [!alert]
 >